 Food producers also face large losses on perishable and nutritious food as consumption patterns shift towards cheaper staples.
 Though current food insecurity is by and large not driven by food shortages, supply disruptions and inflation affecting key agricultural inputs such as fertilizers and seeds, or prolonged labor shortages could diminish next season’s crop.
 If farmers are experiencing acute hunger, they may also prioritize consuming seeds as food today over planting seeds for tomorrow, raising the threat of food shortages later on.

 - fragile and conflict-affected states, where logistics and distribution are difficult even without morbidity and social distancing.

-- countries affected by multiple crises resulting from more frequent extreme weather events and pests such as the current locusts plague – the worst in decades— impacting food production in 23 countries.
+- countries affected by multiple crises resulting from more frequent extreme weather events (floods, droughts) and pests, such as the locusts plague impacting food production in 23 countries.

-- the poor and vulnerable, including the more than 820 million people who were already chronically food insecure before the COVID-19 crisis impacted movement and incomes.
+- the poor and vulnerable, including the 690 million people who were already chronically food insecure before the COVID-19 crisis.

 World Bank support

 At the country level, the World Bank Group is working with governments and international partners to closely monitor domestic food and agricultural supply chains, track how the loss of employment and income is impacting people’s ability to buy food, and ensure that food systems continue to function despite COVID-19 challenges.